 SBCAG adopted the RHNA for the 2023-2031 planning period in July 2021.
-The RHNA assigns the City of Goleta a total of 1,837 units for the "6th cycle" planning period.1 This total housing need is divided among four income categories, as shown in Table 10-1.
-Cities are also required to analyze housing needs for a fifth category-extremely low-income households-which is a subset of the very-low-income category.
+The RHNA assigns the City of Goleta a total of 1,837 units for the "6th cycle" planning period.
+This total housing need is divided among four income categories, as shown in Table 10-1.
+Cities are also required

-1 Under state law, the "projection period" is the timeframe for determining regional housing need, while the "planning period" is the 8-year period between the due date for one housing element update and the due date for the next housing element update.
-The 6th cycle housing element planning period for
+&lt;sup>1 Under state law, the "projection period" is the timeframe for determining regional housing need, while the "planning period" is the 8-year period between the due date for one housing element update and the due date for the next housing element update.
+The 6th cycle housing element planning period for jurisdictions in Santa Barbara County runs from February 15, 2023 to February 15, 2031, while the "projection period" is June 30, 2022 to February 15, 2031.
+"6th cycle" refers to the six required housing element periods that have occurred since the comprehensive revision to state housing element law that occurred in 1980.
+Following incorporation, Goleta's initial housing element was adopted in 2006 for the 3rd planning cycle.